USS Amick: Japanese service

 After eight years in reserve, Amick was loaned to Japan on 14 June 1955 under the terms of the Mutual Defense Assistance Program.
 She served in the Japanese Maritime Self-Defense Force as Asahi (DE-262) until returned to the US Navy early in 1975.
 On 6 January 1975, she was reclassified a frigate and redesignated FF-168.
 Not long thereafter, she was determined to be unfit for further service, and her name was struck from the Navy List on 15 June 1975.

 Philippine service

 She was sold to the Republic of the Philippines in September 1976 and was renamed RPS Datu Sikatuna (PS-77).
-In July 1980 she was renamed BRP Datu Sikatuna (PF-5) as changes in naming and numbering of ships in the Philippine Navy was made.
+In July 1980 she was renamed BRP Datu Sikatuna (PF-5) as changes in naming and numbering of ships in the Philippine Navy were made.
 She served with the Philippine Navy until she was decommissioned and scrapped in 1989.